 Main Claire's Itchy Feet logo

-Are you looking for a cenote near Playa del Carmen to visit?
-Well, you’re in luck because there are many cenotes close to Playa del Carmen.
+Looking for cenotes near Playa del Carmen to visit?
+Well, you’re in luck because although there aren’t really any Playa del Carmen cenotes, there are plenty of cenotes near Playa del Carmen to choose from.
 Cenote Azul and Cenote Cristalino are two of my favorite, and they are close enough to walk from one to the other, so you can do them both in a day!

 The Yucatan peninsula is famous for many things, but my favorite is the cenotes.
 There are thousands!
 Some are easier to get to than others.
 If you are staying in CancunTulum, or Playa Del Carmen there are 2 really easy to get to and beautiful Cenotes just off the main road between Playa del Carmen and Tulum.